thecardkid/terminally-tetris/index.md

 ### _User Input_
 User input is aggregated over a timespan after which a movement structure is generated and applied to the playable Tetromino.
 By default the aggregation period is 1 frame, but can be extended to accept inputs over a longer span.
 The purpose of aggregation is to combine multiple user inputs into 1 movement, cancelling out conflicting inputs such as move left and move right.
 The aggregation period should be a few frames in order to catch keys being pressed at almost the same time.

 When user inputs generate a movement structure, the movement is applied to the playable Tetromino immediately, unlike the standard downwards progression of the piece.
-If the user movement includes a downwards portion, the Tetromino will reset its timer and wait another 48 frames (or however many the difficulty calsl for) before moving downwards again.
+If the user movement includes a downwards portion, the Tetromino will reset its timer and wait another 48 frames (or however many the difficulty calls for) before moving downwards again.

 ### _Tetromino Spawning_
-When a new is spawned, it is chosen from the pool of [Tetromino types](http://tetris.wikia.com/wiki/Tetromino#The_Basic_Tetrominoes) with a bias against choosing the same type as the previous Tetromino.
+When a new Tetromino is spawned, it is chosen from the pool of [Tetromino types](http://tetris.wikia.com/wiki/Tetromino#The_Basic_Tetrominoes) with a bias against choosing the same type as the previous Tetromino.
 This new Tetromino is spawned above the top of the visible game area in a buffer zone, and is then moved down into the playable area by user input or the natural game progression.

 The Tetromino to be spawned after the current one is also calcuated in the spawning process, and is displayed to the player to help them plan their moves in advance.